 The Education Review Office (ERO) is the government department that evaluates and reports on the education and care of students in schools and early childhood services.

-Most recently ERO has reported on St Cuthbert’s College in 2009 and 2015 – you can download these to the right.
+Most recently ERO has reported on St Cuthbert’s College in 2009 and 2015 – you can download these below.

 Here are some of the highlights from the most recent ERO reports:

 Teaching and learning are underpinned by a coherent, well-structured curriculum…informed by relevant research and by school self-review.
 The NCEA and IB pathways are equally valued within the school and expectations for achievement are consistently high.
 Programmes at all levels reflect the school’s stated intentions of providing a learning environment which promotes a personalised learning experience across the five elements of the College Compass.
 The school’s curriculum affirms New Zealand’s identity and is progressive in its perspectives.
 It looks inwards, acknowledging and valuing tradition, while also promoting future focused perspectives and innovation across all facets of learning.